tlswg/snip/draft-thomson-tls-snip.md

 supported, though this comes with a performance penalty in cases where the most-preferred protocol is supported.

-A server that is discovered using Alternative Services uses the default protocol authentication scope.
-As use of Alternative Services is discretionary for both client and server, a client cannot expect to receive information about incompatible protocols.
-To avoid downgrade, a client only has to limit its use of Alternative Services to those that it prefers more than the active protocol.
+A client therefore choose to ignore incompatible protocols when attempting to use an alternative service.

 # Operational Considerations {#operational}

-By listing incompatible protocols, a server does not indicate how to find endpoints that support those protocols, only that they exist.
-This ensures that server configuration is minimized, as servers do not require tight coordination.
-Providing even this much information could present operational difficulties as it requires that incompatible protocols are only listed when those protocols are deployed.
+By listing incompatible protocols a server needs reliable knowledge of the existence of these alternatives.
+This depends on some coordination of deployments.
+In particular, coordination is important if a load balancer distributes load for a single IP address to multiple server instances.
+Ensuring consistent configuration of servers could present operational difficulties as it requires that incompatible protocols are only listed when those protocols are deployed across all server instances.

 Server deployments can choose not to provide information about incompatible protocols, which denies clients information about downgrade attacks but might